 DSC 100 Introduction to Environmental Design.
-(3)
+(3) fall and spring

 Survey of environmental design: includes historic examples and the theoretical, social, technical, and environmental forces that shape them.
 Cross-listed as APH 100/PUP 100.
 Credit is allowed for only APH 100 or DSC 100 or PUP 100.
 General Studies: HU, G, H